 # pip install apache-libcloud

-We’ll go over the basics of getting
+We will go over the basics of getting

 libcloud configured with your OpenStack cloud.
 The sample code below should allow you to authenticate to your private OpenStack Cloud or to our cloud computing service.
 In the example, we’ll be connecting to our cloud platform.

-You’ll need to make sure that the
+You will need to make sure that the

 ex_force_service_region and other arguments are matching the ones that you are using from your cloud.
 If you’re not sure of those, you should be able to list them from Keystone or ask for assistance from your cloud operator.